neozhaoliang/surround-view-system-introduction/doc/en.md

 Next, we need to manually select the feature points to obtain the projection matrix for the ground plane.

-# Manually select feature points for projection matrix
+# Manually select feature points for the projection matrix

 Firstly you need to run this script, [run_get_projection_maps.py](https://github.com/neozhaoliang/surround-view-system-introduction/blob/master/run_get_projection_maps.py), with the following parameters：